ModelDBRepository/87284/README.md

 **Figure 6b:**
 ![Figure 6b](./fig6b.jpg)

-Questions on how to use this model should be directed to tom.morse @ yale.edu.
+Questions on how to use this model should be directed to tom.morse@yale.edu.

 ## References